raspberrypilearning/scratchpc-musical-instrument/en/step_5.md

 Got to the end of the project but still want to do more?

 How about:
-+ Adding some on screen actions when a note sounds
++ Adding some on-screen actions when a note sounds
-+ Create instructions to flash on screen and learn simple songs
++ Creating instructions to flash on the screen and learn simple songs
-+ Make another instrument and start a band!
++ Making another instrument and starting a band!

-If you are following the [Scratch Physical Computing](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) pathway, you can move on to the [Interactive Book](https://projects.raspberrypi.org/en/projects/scratchpc-interactive-book) project.
+If you are following the [Scratch Physical Computing 1](https://projects.raspberrypi.org/en/raspberrypi/pathway-name) pathway, you can move on to the [Interactive Book](https://projects.raspberrypi.org/en/projects/scratchpc-interactive-book) project.
 In this project, you will make a (add description here).

 ![ProjectName project](images/projectname-project.png)